 To look back on a season of plays about England’s past and present, produced by the Royal Shakespeare Company under the title “This Other Eden”, is to revisit a period in British politics and society between the first and second New Labour landslides (May 1997 and June 2001, respectively).
 New Labour had campaigned on slogans such as “New Labour, New Britain”, suggesting a breezy optimism about remaking the nation.
 One way of reading this season, then, is to interpret it as the product of a brief phase in culture and politics where English identity could be reassessed from the standpoint of a prosperous, multicultural society, one seemingly poised to fulfil John Major’s aspiration, in his first speech as Prime Minister in 1990, of “[building] a country that is at ease with itself” (Turner 5).

 Equally significantly, in early 2001 when the season was performed in London, the terrorist atrocities of September 11th, 2001 were still six months away.
 Hence, we might regard the season as a postcard from a lost age in a more global sense.
 The “long 1990s” had been understood by many as – in the words of the title of Francis Fukuyama’s popular and influential 1992 book – The End of History.
-Fukuyama saw modern, capitalist “post-historical” countries as existing alongside “the large historical world” which he characterised as “a realm of struggle, war, injustice, and poverty” (318).
+Fukuyama saw modern, capitalist “post-historical” countries as existing alongside “the large historical world” which he characterised as “a realm of struggle, war, injustice, and poverty” (Fukuyama 1992, 318).
 Only developing countries that had not yet adopted the institutions of liberal democracy were still “historical”.
-That view of “history” taking place elsewhere was challenged by the fall of the World Trade Centre’s twin towers, an event that George F. Will, writing in the Washington Post the following day, famously marked as the end of the United States’ “holiday from history”.
-As I have argued elsewhere, the events of 9/11, and the invasions of Afghanistan and Iraq that they precipitated, inspired a new wave of playwriting in the decade that followed, one that sought to place these military interventions in the historical context of British and American imperialism (2).
+That view of “history” taking place elsewhere was challenged by the fall of the World Trade Centre’s twin towers, an event that George F. Will, writing in the Washington Post the following day, famously marked as the end of the United States’ “holiday from history” (Will 2001, n.pag.).
+As I have argued elsewhere, the events of 9/11, and the invasions of Afghanistan and Iraq that they precipitated, inspired a new wave of playwriting in the decade that followed, one that sought to place these military interventions in the historical context of British and American imperialism (Poore 2016, 2).
 Certainly – in support of the notion that British politics and culture was on the cusp of a profound change in 2001 – it is highly suggestive that one of the “This Other Eden” season’s playwrights, Paul Greengrass, went on to co-write and direct United 93, the first Hollywood film based directly on the 11 September 2001 terrorist attacks, recounting the hijacking of United Airlines Flight 93.

 However, in this paper I want to argue that a closer understanding of the RSC’s institutional circumstances in 2001 enables a more nuanced view of the ways in which the season, and the company itself, was embedded in the clashes and contradictions of the era.
 The turn of the millennium marked the beginning of the end for Adrian Noble’s tenure as Artistic Director of the RSC, as I will elaborate on in the last section of the paper.
 The placeless quality of the “This Other Eden” season – neither wholly a product of Stratford nor London – was symptomatic of tensions at the time, both within this flagship national organisation and in the nation at large.